micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 7.md

 The sons of Zophah _were_ Suah, Harnepher, Shual, Beri, Imrah,

 ###### 37
-Bezer, Hod, Shamma, Shilshah, [^t]Jithran, and Beera.
+Bezer, Hod, Shamma, Shilshah, Jithran, and Beera.

 ###### 38
 The sons of Jether _were_ Jephunneh, Pispah, and Ara.